eonil/CocoaPlusPlus/DESIGN PRINCIPALS.md

 	Cocoa uses observer pattern primarily rather then overriding, and usually overriding is wrong pattern.
 In most cases we don't need method overriding.
-	Anyway some ancient Cocoa classes are still using method overriding to implement observer pattern (yes, that's wrong!), and those classes needs special treatment.
+	Anyway some ancient Cocoa classes are still using method overriding to implement observer pattern (which seems to be wrong), and those classes needs special treatment.

 	I am currently using several different approaches to provide method overriding mechanism, but none of them are overriding C++ method directly.
 Every features will be separated into a separated observer class.
 Usually they will become a part of delegate object.
-I believe this is patching a design bugs in old Cocoa classes.
+I believe this is patching a design bugs of old Cocoa classes.